 If you or a relative experience difficulties having a non-EU vaccination certificate accepted as proof of 3G or 2G in Austria, please contact The Local by emailing [email protected] so that we can follow up with authorities and keep Austria’s foreign residents and visitors informed.

 A final point to note is that there is a slight difference in the rules for entering Austria.
-In this situation, WHO-approved vaccines including Sputnik V and Sinopharm are accepted as proof of 3G, but only EMA-approved vaccines are accepted as 2G for the domestic rules, according to the Health Ministry’s guidelines.
+In this situation, WHO-approved vaccines including Sinopharm are accepted as proof of 3G, but only EMA-approved vaccines are accepted as 2G for the domestic rules, according to the Health Ministry’s guidelines.

 For people who have received non-EMA-approved vaccines, Austria says that people can provide both a test showing Covid-19 antibodies and a single dose of an EMA-approved mRNA vaccine (Pfizer or Moderna) as 2G.
 Neither an antibody test nor a single dose is normally valid as 2G, but this combination is accepted for people who have received vaccines not approved by the EMA.